nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 ## Basic mapping (default values)

 Next, we are going to create mappings for these classes.
-Let's start with the default mapping values, just to see how NHibernate behaves as is (notice that the Products bag in the Category mapping does not have the inverse attribute set):
+Let's start with the default mapping values, just to see how NHibernate behaves as is:

 ![Basic mapping](https://github.com/nanovazquez/nanovazquez.github.com/raw/master/_posts/playing-with-nhibernate-inverse-and-cascade/basic-mapping.png)